rshelnutt/st-bootstrap.js/docs/cfgCatProdList.md

 Comma separated list of Category ID #s to be excluded from the [cfgQuickOrderDefault](#cfgQuickOrderDefault) option.
 All Category ID #s listed will maintain the grid view as the default.

     cfgQuickOrderAltCategory = "1,4,7,14"

-## cfgQuickOrderAccess
-- Type: `array`

-If configured, restricts view access of Quick Order to ___only___ the listed Group ID #s.
-Quick Order will be disabled for all other groups.

-    cfgQuickOrderAccess = "6,7"